Is Modafinil Considered A Safe Nootropic?

 For this reason, it is recommended that if you feel nausea or nervousness after taking modafinil for the first two weeks, you should lower your dosage.

 Studies on rodents have shown that modafinil causes changes in neurotransmitters such as glutamate and gamma-aminobutyric acid (GABA).

 Another study reported that modafinil causes the release of dopamine, a neurotransmitter associated with pleasure and reward in the brain.

 Modafinil does not appear to cause any long-term changes in the levels of these brain chemicals.
 It has been warned against performing decisions that require a high level of attention under the influence of this medication since it lowers the decision-making capacity of users.

-It is recommended to only take modafinil when it is absolute necessary since overuse could lead to an addiction and tolerance.
+It is recommended to only take modafinil when it is absolutely necessary since overuse could lead to addiction and tolerance.